ianchu0317/ianchu0317/README.md

 `Software Engineer (student)`

 📚 **Software Engineering** student at the University of Buenos Aires (Argentina)
-💻 **Self-taught programmer** with strong organizational skills
+💻 **Self-taught programmer**:)
-🔍 Passionate about exploring new technologies and automating daily tasks through code
-🏠 **Domotics enthusiast** | Interested in smart home development and cybersecurity
+🏠 Interested in Domotics, System Administration and Cybersecurity
 🚀 Constantly learning and expanding my skill set

 ---